thanseefpp/diabetes_ml_deployed/README.md

-# ML Model Model to FastAPI
+# ML Model to FastAPI